A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

-If we are interested in higher order corrections we will need to include operators suppressed by powers of $\lambda$.
+If we are interested in higher order corrections we will need to include operators suppressed by powers of $\lambda$ that are non-local, i.e. sub-leading Glauber operators.
 This is due to the superleading $\lambda$-scaling of the leading power Glauber Lagrangian, which scales as $\mathcal{O}_{ns\bar{n}}^{ij}\sim \frac{s}{M_{pl}^2}\sim \frac{1}{\lambda^2}\alpha_Q $.
-If we consult the power counting formula given in Eq. (\ref{power-counting theorem}), we can see that each additional Glauber insertion will enhance a diagram by $\alpha_Q \lambda^{-2}\sim \frac{s}{M_{pl}^2}$.
-As we can see in Fig. \ref{Perturbative Structure}, we may add leading power Glaubers to obtain power enhancements.
-A power suppressed operator $O_k$ which scales as $O_k\sim\lambda^{2k}$, $k>0$ may then be inserted into a diagram with $k + 1$ Glaubers to have the same $\lambda$ scaling as the tree amplitude, and more Glauber insertions then served to further raise the enhancement.
+As we can see in Fig. \ref{Perturbative Structure}, we may add leading power Glaubers to obtain power enhancements such that an operator $O_k$ which scales as $O_k\sim\lambda^{2k}$, $k>0$ may then be inserted into a diagram with $k + 1$ Glaubers and lead to a leading order $\lambda$ scaling.
 Sub-leading operators represent quantum corrections and thus if we are interested in classical pieces one would think that they can be ignored at the outset.
 In general this is true, as the interference like terms between super classical and quantum will not contribute to the classical phase in Eq. (\ref{amp}).
 However, there are exceptions, as there are power corrections to the Glauber operators that lead to classical corrections that must be included in the classical phase.
 The need for power-suppressed operators is not unique to the SCET approach to forward scattering in gravity presented here.
 In the Heavy Particle Effective Theory (HEFT) formalism for example, power suppressed, or quantum, operators are known to be necessary for higher order classical results \cite{Damgaard:2019lfh, Brandhuber:2021kpo, Brandhuber:2021eyq, Herderschee:2023fxh}.
-To the order we will be working in this paper, we wont need any such power suppressed operators.
+To the order we will be working in this paper, we wont need any such power suppressed operators as their effects will contribute to the target of interest namely logarithmics classical pieces at 5PM.